TheLogicMaster/lm8/docs/PLUGIN.md

 - Syntax highlighting
 - Run configuration generation
 - Auto-complete
+- Code reformatting
 - Program Structure View support
-- Label Goto and Usages support
+- Label navigation and usages
+- Instruction and label documentation
+- Color customization

 ## Installation
 Either PyCharm or another Jetbrains IDE with the Python plugin is required.
 To install the plugin,